MikeOfficiaI/assignment-accb/README.md

 Frontend Hierarchy
 ============================

-The frontend hierarchy of the Allane project consists of multiple HTML pages, including `contracts.html`, `newContract.html`, `newCustomer.html`, `newVehicle.html`, `updateContract.html`, `updateCustomer.html` and `updateVehicle.html`.
+The frontend hierarchy of the Assignment project consists of multiple HTML pages, including `contracts.html`, `newContract.html`, `newCustomer.html`, `newVehicle.html`, `updateContract.html`, `updateCustomer.html` and `updateVehicle.html`.

 1. **contracts.html**
    This page is used as a start page and displays a list of contracts, as well as buttons to go to pages to change the data of cars, customers and contracts.